sudara999/rascomp/README.md

 ### Testing the lexical analyser

-The program testLexer.c will use lexer.c to get tokens from the test file, testLexer.txt.
+The program `testLexer.c` will use `lexer.c` to get tokens from the test file, `testLexer.txt`.

 ### Future Features

-+ A function `destroy_lex_table()` to destroy the hash-table created in lex_table.c.
++ A function `destroy_lex_table()` to destroy the hash-table created in `lex_table.c`.
 This function will free up memory that is not being used.

 ## Phase 2: Symbol Table Manager

-The symbol-table manager is implemented in symbol_table.c.
+The symbol-table manager is implemented in `symbol_table.c`.

 ### Symbol Table functions

 #### void initSymTab ();

 Initialises the symbol table.
-Also creates the language-defined data-types (for example, int) as symbols in the table.
+Also creates the language-defined data-types (for example, `int`) as symbols in the table.

 #### int newScope ();